President and Chief Executive Officer

 President, Blue Cross and Blue Shield of Illinois (BCBSIL)

-Maurice Smith is responsible for all Blue Cross and Blue Shield of Illinois operations, including the management for sales and account management, provider network contracting, medical management, government relations and public affairs.
+As president, Maurice Smith is responsible for the overall strategic direction for Blue Cross and Blue Shield of Illinois including the organization's long-term growth strategy, planning and performance.

 Opella Ernest, M.D.